michhar/iot-edge-video-maker-module/README.md

     `docker build -f azure-iot-sdk-python/Dockerfile -t wonderwoman/azure-iot-sdk-python .`

 2. Right click on the `deployment.template.json` in the base of the repository, and click "Build and Push IoT Edge Solution" (this should show up if the IoT Edge extension for VSCode has been installed).
-3. Right click on the same file and "Generate IoT Edge Deployment Manifest".
-This should create a `config` folder with a file `deployment.json` inside of it.

 ## Deploy Solution

 The above step will generate a `config` folder.
-Right click on the `deployment.json` and select "Create Deployment for Single Device", then the device (if there is no device, create one in the IoT Hub).
-The "localhost:5000" in the custom Module may need to be replaced with the cloud container registry name.
+Right click on the `deployment.json` and select "Create Deployment for Single Device", then the device (if there is no device, create one in the IoT Hub).  **Note**:  The "localhost:5000" in the custom Module may need to be replaced with the cloud container registry name.

 ## Test Image Locally